ericvc/Seneca-Tweets-GPT2/README.md

 learn more about the transformer machine learning architecture that underlies state of the art natural language processing models.
-In late 2019, OpenAI revealed their game changing GPT-2 model which is capable of generating very realistic text.
-After some initial hesitation, they also released smaller versions of the model to the public (and later, the full version), leading to varied and often creative uses for model’s ability to construct somewhat convincing text after some additional training.
+In late 2019, OpenAI revealed their game changing GPT-2 model which is capable of generating very realistic long-form text.
+After some initial hesitation, OpenAI released smaller versions of the model to the public (and later, the full version), resulting in varied and often creative uses for model’s ability to construct somewhat convincing text after some additional training.
 So, I thought, what better way to learn about the technology and its capabilites than by digging in with my hands and using GPT-2 to power my own Twitter bot?

 I decided to train the model on the work of one of my favorite sources of philosophical wisdom: Seneca’s letters to his friend Lucilius.
 Seneca